A guide to LGBTQ+ inclusion for employers

 2. Improve trans inclusion

-According to Stonewall, a third of trans employees reported being the target of negative comments or conduct from customers or clients at work in the last year.
+According to Stonewall, a third of trans employees have reported being the target of negative comments or conduct from customers or clients at work.
 As a result, employers should look to implement a trans inclusion for employees who are transitioning that gives them dignity and full ownership of their transitioning process.
-This can include information on confidentiality, dress codes and using facilities, with related guidance for line managers on transgender inclusivity.

 3. Provide LGBTQ+ training